 During a recent expedition, three intrepid adventurers were left stranded in the middle of the desert with only a crate full of apples.

-Of course none of the adventurers knew of the other's antics, so, in the morning, they shared the remaining apples, each receiving sixteen.
+Of course, none of the adventurers knew of the other's antics, so, in the morning, they shared the remaining apples, each receiving sixteen.
 How many apples were in the crate originally?

-Alan hid 54, leaving 108.
-Brain hid 36, leaving 72.
-Charles hid 24, leaving 48.
-48 apples were then available to share in the morning.
+Charlie then hid 24, leaving 48 available to share in the morning.